 1. What is Fieldwork?

 Fieldwork is the clinical experience students must complete prior to graduation.
 It is an opportunity to work with an OT or OTA to demonstrate hands-on competency in the coursework you have completed online and in skills labs.
 This is done through two different kinds of fieldwork experiences; Level I fieldwork, which introduces students to practice areas, and Level II fieldwork, which prepares students to work as an entry-level OTA.

 2. What is an Academic Fieldwork Coordinator?

-The academic fieldwork coordinator is the faculty member who will work with students to set up their fieldwork placements, and run the courses associated with fieldwork.
+The academic fieldwork coordinator is the faculty member who will work with students to set up their fieldwork placements and run the courses associated with fieldwork.

 3. What is a Fieldwork Educator?

 The fieldwork educator is the OT or OTA who will supervise students during fieldwork Level I and Level II.
-They are responsible for completing students’ fieldwork evaluations which determines if they pass the fieldwork courses.
+They are responsible for completing students’ fieldwork evaluations which determine if they pass the fieldwork courses.
 Fieldwork educators are also called clinical instructors at some sites.

 4. What is Level I Fieldwork?